 Permanent life insurance is a type of policy that does not have any certain set time limit to it.
 So, as long as the premium is paid, the coverage will remain in force.
 In most instances, the amount of the premium will also stay the same.

 These types of life insurance policies will provide both death benefit protection and a cash value component.
-This cash value is allowed to grow on a tax deferred basis.
-This means that there are no income taxes that are due on the gain in the cash each year as is the case with regular taxable investments.
+And the great thing about the cash value is you won’t owe any income taxes until that cash is withdrawn.

-How Much Does Life Insurance Cost If You Are A Veteran?
+How Much Does Life Insurance Cost For Veterans?

 The insurance company may also require additional information from you, such as your medical records, as well as any information regarding certain health conditions that you may have such as diabetes.

-If, however, you are in excellent health, and you also have a family history of excellent health, then it is possible that you could be accepted at a Preferred policy holder.
+If, however, your health is in great shape, and your immediate family members are in excellent health, then most likely you will qualify as a Preferred policyholder.
 This could also mean that you will be charged a lower premium rate for your life insurance policy.

 What If I Have Adverse Health Conditions?